-As for his political activity, he was vice-consul of Chile, an honorary title product of his close relationship with the transAndean country and Mendoza.
+As for his political activity, he was vice-consul of Chile, an honorary title product of his close relationship with the Trans-Andean country and Mendoza.
 He provided asylum and assistance to every Chilean citizen who was in our province.
-He was also a city councilor.
+He was also a City Councilor.

 On the upper floor, the same tripartite solution is repeated, but more sober and retracted.
-Finally, the facade is crowned with an upper cornice with curved modillions, which is continued with the design of the grate, which are completed with two French vases.
+Finally, the facade is crowned with an upper cornice with curved modillons, which is continued with the design of the grate, which are completed with two French vases.

-Source: Mendoza Culture Press
+Source: Prensa Cultura Mendoza

 Publication Date: 21/11/2019